What Happens After a Car Accident Without Insurance in Los Angeles?

 • Unable to collect money for damages: If someone else hits your car, you won’t be able to collect money for certain damages if you are uninsured.

-Sometimes referred to 15/30/5 on car insurance policies, the following are the minimum amounts required for liability insurance in California:
+Sometimes referred to as 30/60/15 on car insurance policies, the following are the minimum amounts required to legally drive a vehicle in Los Angeles:

 Other Ways of Showing Proof of Financial Responsibility